On inaudible properties of broken drums - Isospectrality with mixed Dirichlet-Neumann boundary conditions: Examples of transplantable pairs

-Table~\ref{tab:ResultsThreeEdgeColours} and Table~\ref{tab:ResultsThreeEdgeColoursHomo} contain the results of the computer-aided search for transplantable pairs with $3$ edge colours.
-For instance, there are $40$ isomorphism classes of connected loop-signed graphs with $3$ edge colours and $2$ vertices, among which there are $9$ transplantable pairs.
-If we identify pairs which differ only in a renumbering of their edge colours, then we obtain the $3$ classes that are depicted in Figure~\ref{fig:TransplantablePairsWithTwoVerticesAndThreeEdgeColours}.
-They arise from the pair with only $2$ edge colours by adding or copying of the edge colour\emph{ zig-zag}, respectively.
-Note that, as a consequence of the Substitution Theorem, there are transplantable pairs for all even numbers of vertices per graph.
-Moreover, each transplantable tuple of length $l$ contributes $l\Times(l-1)/\Times2$ pairs.
+Table~\ref{tab:ResultsThreeEdgeColours} and Table~\ref{tab:ResultsThreeEdgeColoursHomo} contain the results of the computer-aided search for transplantable pairs with $3$ edge colors.
+For instance, there are $40$ isomorphism classes of connected loop-signed graphs with $3$ edge colors and $2$ vertices, among which there are $9$ transplantable pairs.
+If we identify pairs which differ only in a renumbering of their edge colors, then we obtain $3$ classes, which arise from the pair with only $2$ edge colors by adding or copying of an edge color.
+As a consequence of the Substitution Theorem, there are transplantable pairs for all even numbers of vertices per graph.
+Moreover, each transplantable tuple of length $l$ contributes $l(l-1)/2$ pairs.

-The $32$ pairs with $7$ vertices per graph are listed in Appendix~\ref{sec:PairsWithSevenVerticesAndThreeEdgeColours}.
+The $32$ classes of pairs with $7$ vertices per graph are shown in Figure~\ref{fig:Appendix-7-vertices-per-graph} in the appendix.
 Their loopless versions first appeared in~\cite{OkadaShudo2001}.
-In particular, there exist $10$ versions of broken Gordon-Webb-Wolpert drums~\cite{GordonWebbWolpert1992} shown in Figure~\ref{fig:IsospectralBrokenDrumsShapedLikeGordon}.
-Pair $3$ was recently discovered~\cite{ParzanchevskiBand2010} using non-trivial characters of two subgroups of $PSL_{3}(2)$, and the isospectrality of pair $5$ and pair $6$ had been conjectured by Driscoll and Gottlieb~\cite{DriscollGottlieb2003}, who computed the respective first $30$ eigenvalues of these domains numerically to high precision.
+In particular, there exist $10$ versions of isospectral broken Gordon-Webb-Wolpert drums~\cite{GordonWebbWolpert1992} shown in Figure~\ref{fig:IsospectralBrokenDrumsShapedLikeGordon}.
+Pair $3$ was discovered by Parzanchevski and Band~\cite{ParzanchevskiBand2010} using the sign representations of two $S_{4}$-subgroups of $PSL(3,2)$.
+Isospectrality had been conjectured for pairs $5$ and $6$ by Driscoll and Gottlieb~\cite{DriscollGottlieb2003}, who computed the respective first $30$ eigenvalues of these manifolds numerically to high precision.

 With regard to Table~\ref{tab:ResultsThreeEdgeColoursHomo}, recall that transplantable pairs without Dirichlet loops originate from Gassmann triples.
-For instance, the $19$ Neumann pairs with $11$ vertices per graph come from $PSL_{2}(11)$ \footnote{According to~\cite{Doyle2010}, they were first discovered by John Conway. }.
+For instance, the $19$ Neumann pairs with $11$ vertices per graph come from $PSL(2,11)$.
+According to~\cite{Doyle}, they were first discovered by John Conway.
 In accordance with~\cite{BosmaSmit2002}, there are no such pairs with $9$ or $10$ vertices per graph.